advancedforms/advanced-forms/readme.txt

 = [UNRELEASED] =

 * Added the `af_render_content` private field type for internal use in form settings UI.
+* Added a hotfix for ACF validation bug when using multiple forms on the one page.
+* Added the `af/settings/enqueue_validation_hotfix` filter for disabling the validation hotfix.

 = [1.9.2] =